U.S. Naturalization Policy

 permanent residence (i.e., married minor and adult children, and siblings) than LPRs.
 U.S.

-children, and parents—regardless of numerical limits established in the INA.
-As such, their
+unmarried children, and parents—regardless of numerical limits established in the INA.9 As such,

-sponsored immediate relatives may immigrate to the United States without having to wait for a
+their sponsored immediate relatives may immigrate to the United States without having to wait

-numerical y limited preference visa to become available.
-In contrast, LPRs must sponsor relatives
+for a numerically limited preference visa to become available.
+In contrast, LPRs must sponsor

-for LPR status within numerical y limited family preference categories that require waiting for a
+relatives for LPR status within numerically limited family preference categories that often require

 Other benefits of naturalization include access to public benefits which may be restricted to only

-U.S. citizens or may require five to seven years of LPR status.
+U.S. citizens, or to LPRs with five to seven years of LPR status.
 Access to state and local public

-benefits according to legal status varies by state.10
+benefits according to legal status varies by state.11

 In addition, researchers have found that naturalization is associated with beneficial economic